algosup/2022-Project-Artificial-Intelligence-Group-B/Documents/Technical.md

 python3
 ````

-All we need to do is use the following line within the interface.
-All this line is doing is importing the interpreter library.
+The next line imports the interpreter library.

 ````
 from tflite_runtime.interpreter import Interpreter
 ````